Izz4c/BugBusters/README.md

 ### The Problem (that doesn't exist)

-Imagine this: you’ve just installed a brand-new copy of any OS.
+⚠️Imagine this: you’ve just installed a brand-new copy of any OS.
 It’s shiny.
 It’s clean.
 It has… absolutely no media players installed.
 You double-click your favorite video —OS stares back at you, helpless.